amitsandhel/PA273-Potentiostat-Software/README.md

 * **(DONE)** Add axes labels to graphs.
 * **(DONE)** Improve Documentation.
 * **(DONE)** Add auto-naming feature that names the log file (the current BOOK2) after the current date and time.
-* **(DONE FOR VOLTAGE, WILL NOT BE DONE FOR CURRENT)** Fix bug where graphclass graphs and postrun graphs do not match up
+* **(DONE FOR BIAS, WILL NOT BE DONE FOR CURRENT)** Fix bug where graphclass graphs and postrun graphs do not match up
 * **(DONE)** Fix bug when taking data from BeastieCommand.csv
 * Add GUI